openstreetmap/osmdbt/README.md

 Call `ctest` in the build directory to run the tests after build.

+## Usage

+First set up the configuration file and make sure you can access the database by running:

+    osmdbt-testdb

+Then enable replication:

+    osmdbt-enable-replication

+After that get current log files once every minute (or whatever you want the update interval to be).
+Use cron or something like it to handle this:

+    osmdbt-get-log --catchup

+XXX

 ## License

 Copyright (C) 2020  Jochen Topf (jochen@topf.org)